SourMesen/Mesen/README.md

 #### *Libretro* ####

 To compile the libretro core you will need a recent version of clang/gcc.
-Mesen requires a C++14, along with support for the filesystem API.
+This is because Mesen requires a C++14 compiler, along with support for the filesystem API (C++17).

 Running "make libretro" will build the core and put it in "bin/mesen_libretro.(x64 or x86).so".
 LTO is supported under clang, which gives a large performance boost (25-30%+), so turning it on is highly recommended (see makefile for details).